laeter/neurofetch/README.md

 **A Neuro-sama Fetch themed system information tool** - A fastfetch fork featuring custom ASCII art for the Neuro family.

 > Made with ❤️ for the Neuro-sama community.
-Primarily for personal use on Arch Linux.
+Primarily for my personal use on Arch Linux.
+What works for me may not work for you.

 > [!NOTE]
 > Some parts may not be working for other OS.
 I have not tested on anything other than Arch-based distributions.